janfuhrer/it-security-docs/docs/themes/Randomness.md

 Askew events refer to events that are slightly off from the norm, unpredictable, or irregular.

 Hardware sources mentioned above are an example of askew events.
-Another example is CPU Jitter
+Another example is CPU Jitter.

 ## CPU Jitter